Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: The Capacity Halting Principle

 where $H(\{p_i\}) = -\sum_i p_i \log_2 p_i$ is the Shannon entropy and the maximum is achieved by the uniform distribution over the $N$ basis states. \end{definition}

-\begin{proposition}[Capacity as Physical Bound] The Shannon capacity $C = \log_2 N$ is the maximum information that can be reliably encoded in, and extracted from, a capacity-$N$ system.
+\begin{lemma}[Capacity as Physical Bound] The Shannon capacity $C = \log_2 N$ is the maximum information that can be reliably encoded in, and extracted from, a capacity-$N$ system \emph{per single-shot retrieval}.
 This follows from the channel coding theorem: no encoding can exceed $C$ bits per use without arbitrarily high error probability.
-In particular, any internal degree of freedom, discrete or continuous, can carry at most $\log_2 N$ bits of retrievable information.
-A continuous parameter resolved to precision $\varepsilon$ carries $\log_2(1/\varepsilon)$ distinguishable values; finite capacity requires $\varepsilon \geq 1/N$, establishing a resolution floor below which distinctions are operationally meaningless. \end{proposition}
+In particular, any internal degree of freedom, discrete or continuous, can carry at most $\log_2 N$ bits of retrievable information per shot.
+A continuous parameter resolved to single-shot precision $\varepsilon$ carries $\log_2(1/\varepsilon)$ distinguishable values; finite capacity requires $\varepsilon \geq 1/N$ in a single shot, establishing a single-shot operational resolution floor.